poplatek/payment-methods-book/mobile-app-features/README.md

 ### Vendor lock-in

-- Available to any customers of any (local/national) banks.
+- Available for any customers of any (local/national) banks.
+- Available for any credit/debit cards.
 - White label: allows for custom logos in the application
 - White label in eCommerce: allows for custom logos in eCommerce